Finschia/ostracon/docs/en/03-tx-sharing.md

 ## Performance and asynchronization

 Blockchain performance tends to focus on the speed of block generation, but in a practical system, the efficiency of sharing transactions among nodes is also an important factor that significantly affects overall performance.
-For the high speed of Gossipping's network propagation, Ostracon's mempool must process a large number of transactions in a short period. <!-- in exchange for Gossipping's network propagation speed.-->
+For the high speed of Gossipping's network propagation, Ostracon's mempool must process a large number of transactions in a short period.
 To this end, Ostracon has added several queues to the Tendermint's **Reactor** implementations to make all P2P messages, include transactions, processed asynchronously.
 This asynchronization allows the transaction sharing on nodes with modern CPU cores to process more transactions in the mempool in a shorter time, improving network throughput limits.

 With this asynchronization of the mempool, multiple transactions will be in a **validation-processing** state at the same time; asynchronous validation-processing transactions are also correctly included in the calculation of the mempool capacity.
 Therefore, Ostracon will still refuse to receive transactions when the mempool capacity is exceeded.